SebastienTs/MosaicExplorerJ/README.md

 Mouse embryo head, 3D cropped out volume from a complete scan, 2 columns x 2 rows mosaic, 2 camera views.
 Tiles are stored as series of 2D TIFF files.
 Should be opened by MosaicExplorerJ with Dual camera ticked to browse both camera views.

 **Brain2_izq_2x8Mosaic_LeftSide_300GB (300 GB raw)**
 Mouse brain, left illumination side (2 columns x 8 rows mosaic) from a dual side scan.
 Tiles are stored as 3D TIFF images.
-Should be opened by MosaicExplorerJ with Dual side ticked.